metzmitchell/presentation-generator-2-1/docs/ai-generation-guide.md

 This guide provides comprehensive instructions for AI-powered generation of presentation pages using the NextGen Presentation Generator.
 The system is optimized for **single-prompt generation** - converting MDX outlines to complete, beautiful presentation pages.

 ### Key Design Philosophy
+- **CRITICAL: ALL TEXT MUST BE STYLED**: Every piece of text MUST be wrapped in a design component (Hero, Section, TextCard, CalloutBox, BulletList, etc.).
+NEVER use plain markdown text or unstyled paragraphs - this breaks the visual design system
 - **Full-screen impact**: Create sections that fill the entire screen height with bold visual hierarchy
 - **Modern typography**: Outfit font for display headings, Inter for body text
 - **Enhanced spacing**: Generous spacing between sections (py-20) for better visual breathing room